-Since September 2020, I have folded a majority of the more than 6400 cranes, to represent each Iowan who has passed away due to COVID-19.
-The pandemic, as an unfortunate universal experience, is among the greatest global health challenges of our time.
+Since September 2020, artist Pamela S. Douglas has folded a majority of the nearly 10,700 cranes, to represent each Iowan who has passed away due to COVID.
+The pandemic, as an unfortunate universal experience, is among the greatest global heath challenges of our time.
 Many of the victims have died without their families at their side because of the risk of contracting the illness.
 The thought of a loved one dying alone creates an added dimension to the grief.

-Incorporating a variety of colorful papers, each crane lovingly, embraces the memory of an Iowan who tragically experienced death at the hands of this crisis.
+Incorporating a variety of colorful papers, each crane lovingly embraces the memory of an Iowan who died from COVID.
 Where names are known, they are handwritten on the cranes.

 This memorial is currently scheduled to be shared in a number of locations across Iowa.
 Please see our Calendar of Events by clicking on the button below.

 Douglas felt a profound call to address our collective loss––both tangible and emotional––through creativity, choosing to recognize our collective grief and desire to honor the victims of the pandemic.

 The artist wanted to convey that COVID deaths were not just a statistic––they are people who loved and are loved.

 The crane was chosen for this memorial to incorporate the globally-recognized tradition of paper crane folding as an act of love to encourage healing and hope.